In This Article

-Snake plants (Sansevieria trifiscata) are some of the hardiest houseplants around.
-Also known as sansevieria or mother-in-law’s tounge, the most common varieties have slender, upright leaves in variegated patterns growing about two and a half feet tall, although there are also dwarf, solid-colored, inverted, and other unique varieties available.
+Snake plants (Sansevieria trifasciata) are some of the hardiest houseplants around.
+Also known as sansevieria or mother-in-law’s tongue, the most common varieties have slender, upright leaves in variegated patterns growing about three feet tall.

-A related species, Sansevieria cylindrica, has round rather than flat leaves and pointed tips—you may see the leaves of this variety braided together at florist shops or plant nurseries.
-In its native Africa, wild sansevieria are a favorite food of elephants.
+A related species, Sansevieria cylindrica (African spear plant), has round—rather than flat—leaves and pointed tips.
+You might have seen this variety braided at your local florist shop or plant nursery.
+In its native country, wild sansevieria is a favorite food of elephants.

-Because they’re so adaptable and easy to grow, we see snake plants everywhere—restaurants, building lobbies, doctors’ waiting rooms—but they’re not always cared for properly.
+Because they’re so easy to grow, we see snake plants everywhere—restaurants, lobbies, waiting rooms—but they’re not always cared for properly.
 Snake plants in good condition can lend a lush, jungle-like feel to any space.

 Even better?
-They’re great for improving air quality in your space, particularly while you sleep—even earning the nickname "bedroom plant" because of the oxygen they give off at night.
+They improve air quality in your space, particularly while you sleep—even earning the nickname "bedroom plant" because of the oxygen they give off at night.

 Best Growing Conditions for Snake Plants